rokob/kenken/README.md

 The first line, `N`, is the size, either 5 or 7.
 The code can handle any integer up to (and including) 7, but the magazine only has the two sizes.
 Followed by `N` lines each with `N` characters which represents the puzzle grid.
-A unique char is required to represent each grouping, any ascii will work just fine, I use capital letters.
-Then is follows the constraints, this will be one for each character used in the grid.
+A unique `char` is required to represent each grouping, any ascii will work just fine, I use capital letters.
+Then follows the constraints, this will be one for each character used in the grid.
 There are 5 different constraint types, each with the format:

 ```